Immigrant Leadership Institute

 Action Projects offer an opportunity for participants to test newly acquired skills, build relationships, familiarize themselves with Philadelphia, and most importantly, do something to support immigrant communities in the city.

-Each Action Project is implemented by a team of 5-6 participants and on average, the implementation of each project can take between 3-4 months to
+Each Action Project is implemented by a team of 5-6 participants and on average, the implementation of each project can take between 3-4 months to complete.

 Last Thursday, participants from our Immigrant Leadership Institute organized Breaking the English Language Wall, a community consultation with immigrant communities.
 About 100 people attended to discuss how @PhiladelphiaGov can improve English language access. pic.twitter.com/JFTk3gzAke— Welcoming Center PA (@welcomingcenter) July 17, 2018